qualityclouds/livecheckai-mcp-salesforce/README.md

 # 🌟 Quality Clouds LivecheckAI (via MCP)

-**Real-time Salesforce code validation and governance for AI-assisted development using the Model Context Protocol (MCP).**
+**Real-time code validation and governance for AI-assisted development using the Model Context Protocol (MCP).**

-This repository provides the MCP integration used by **Quality Clouds LivecheckAI**, enabling VS Code and other MCP-compatible clients to validate AI-generated Apex, LWC, and metadata code against enterprise development standards, Salesforce platform limits, and security best practices — *right from the first line of code*.
+This repository provides the MCP integration used by **Quality Clouds LivecheckAI**, enabling VS Code and other MCP-compatible to validate AI-generated Apex, LWC, and metadata code against enterprise development standards, Salesforce platform limits, and security best practices — *right from the first line of code*.

 ---